Automated Lay Language Summarization of Biomedical Scientific Reviews: Conclusion

 \section{Conclusion}

-We propose a novel plain language summarization task at the document level and construct a dataset to support training and evaluation of this task.
-The dataset is of high quality, and the task concerned is challenging due to medical jargon and the complex structure of professional language in this domain.
+We propose a novel plain language summarization task at the document level and construct a dataset to support training and evaluation.
+The dataset is of high quality, and the task is challenging due to typical transformation phenomena in this domain.
 We tried both extractive and abstractive summarization models, and obtained best performance with a BART model pre-trained further on CNN/DM and PubMed, as evaluated by automated metrics.
-Human evaluation with a small number of participants suggests the automatically generated summaries may be at least as acceptable to human readers as their professionally authored counterparts.
+Human evaluation suggests the automatically generated summaries may be at least as acceptable as their professionally authored counterparts.

 \bibstyle{aaai21}